What is Wrongful Termination?

 Is a termination letter required in NY?

-The letter must be in writing and list the date of termination and the date when the employee’s benefits will be cancelled.
+The letter must be in writing and list the date of termination and the date when the employee’s benefits will be canceled.
 Employers must provide a termination letter within five days after terminating employment.